47th Street (Manhattan)

-47th Street is an east–west running street between First Avenue and the West Side Highway in the borough of Manhattan in New York City.
+47th Street is an east–west street in Midtown Manhattan, running between First Avenue and the West Side Highway (bisecting Times Square).
 Traffic runs one way along the street, from east to west, starting at the headquarters of the United Nations.
-The street features the Diamond District in a single block (where the street is also known as Diamond Jewelry Way) and also courses through Times Square.
+The street includes Manhattan's Diamond District, which lies between Fifth and Sixth Avenues; this section of the street is also known as Diamond Jewelry Way.